How can working with businesses help to develop research impact?

 What is business engagement?

 Working with businesses and industry can be a very effective way of developing research impact.
-By working in partnership, researchers can help to generate innovation, develop ideas for commercialisation and achieve economic and societal impact.
+By working in partnership, researchers can help to generate innovation, develop ideas for commercialization and achieve economic and societal impact.
 But, remember that knowledge exchange and sharing your ideas with businesses alone isn’t impact – it’s what happens as a consequence of those interactions that matters.

 HEFCE defines this type of knowledge exchange as “the transferring or exchanging of knowledge with the aim of delivering external impact, such as improving products, services and proﬁtability.
 This is linked with research and teaching, and includes consultancy and advisory work, the creation of intellectual property, the development of academic and student entrepreneurship, and a variety of other activities.”